Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 For resource activities, DES is always the administering authority and should be contacted for any queries.

-For any resource activity, you must submit a tenure application to the Department of Natural Resources, Mines and Energy (DNRME) before you apply to DES for an EA.
+For any resource activity, you must submit a tenure application to the Department of Resources before you apply to DES for an EA.

 Administering authority for prescribed ERAs